How to request to study online if you are unable to attend campus teaching due to Covid-19. This will require a

-If you do not already have a SoR request granted for the Autumn Term you should contact your home department.
+If you do not already have a SoR request granted for the Autumn/Spring Term you should contact your home department.
 They will make a SoR request based on the criteria set out below.

 This is an SoR request as the College is suspending the regulation 2.2.1 requiring a student to attend scheduled teaching sessions.